Knight, Death and the Devil: Other writers

-In 1968 the Argentinian publisher Galerna published a volume in their book series "Variations on a Theme", the theme of this volume being Dürer's engraving.
+In 1968 the Argentinian publisher Galerna published a volume in their book series Variations on a Theme, the theme of this volume being Dürer's engraving.
 Among the authors asked to write was the Argentine writer and poet Jorge Luis Borges, who wrote a poem entitled "Ritter, Tod, und Teufel (I)".
 Borges later wrote another poem named "Ritter, Tod und Teufel (II)", published by Atlántida.
 In the first poem he praises the knight's courage, writing, "Being / brave, Teuton, you surely will be / worthy of the Devil and Death."
-In the second he compares his own state to the knight, writing, "It's me and not the Knight that the old, white-faced man, head crowned with writhing snakes, exhorts."
+In the second he compares his own state to the knight, writing that "It's me and not the Knight that the old, white-faced man, head crowned with writhing snakes, exhorts."

-Another author who wrote for "Variations on a Theme" was Marco Denevi, in his story A Dog in Dürer's Etching "The Knight, Death and the Devil".
-In it, Denevi does not try to tell who the knight is or which specific war the knight is returning from, because "all wars are fragments of a single war, all wars make up the nameless war, simply the war, the War, so that although the knight returns from traveling through a fragment of the war, it is as if he had journeyed through all wars and all the war".
-Denevi notes the presence of the dog, the Devil and death, writing that "the dog has smelt on the knight's armor the stench of Death and Hell, because the dog already knows what the knight does not know, it knows that in the knight's groin a pustule has begun to distill the juices of the Plague, and that Death and the Devil are waiting for the knight at the foot of the hill to take him with them".
+Another author who wrote for Variations on a Theme was Marco Denevi, in his story A Dog in Dürer's Etching "The Knight, Death and the Devil.
+In it, Denevi does not try to tell who the knight is or which specific war the knight is returning from, because "all wars are fragments of a single war, all wars make up the nameless war, simply the war, the War, so that although the knight returns from traveling through a fragment of the war, it is as if he had journeyed through all wars and all the war.
+Denevi noted the presence of the dog, the Devil and death, writing that "the dog has smelt on the knight's armor the stench of Death and Hell, because the dog already knows what the knight does not know, it knows that in the knight's groin a pustule has begun to distill the juices of the Plague, and that Death and the Devil are waiting for the knight at the foot of the hill to take him with them.

+Ingmar Bergman said that the image as an inspiration for The Seventh Seal.